DashanGao/DashanGao.github.io/index.md

 9. Sheng Wan, Dashan Gao, Hanlin Gu, Daning Hu.
 FedPDD: A Privacy-Preserving Double Distillation Framework for Cross-Silo Federated Recommendation.
 International Joint Conference on Neural Networks (IJCNN), 2023.

+10. Dashan Gao, Sheng Wan, Hanlin Gu, Lixin Fan, Xin Yao, Qiang Yang.
+Label Privacy Source Coding in Vertical Federated Learning.
+(Under Review in ICLR 2024).

+11. Dashan Gao, Sheng Wan, Lixin Fan, Xin Yao, Qiang Yang.
+Complementary Knowledge Distillation for Robust and Privacy-Preserving Model Serving in Vertical Federated Learning.
+(Under Reivew in AAAI 2024).
 ---

 ## Patents

 1. Dashan Gao, Junliang Xu and Zhijun Chen.
 May 8, 2020.
 A Kind of Reading Method, System and Terminal Equipment of Electronic Screen.
 CN108269460A.

 2. Dashan Gao, Ce Ju, Xiguang Wei, Yang Liu, Tianjian Chen.
 June 19, 2020.
 A kind of Federated Transfer Learning Method, Equipment and Storage for Electroencephalography Data Classification.
-CN111638803A. (pending)
+CN111638803A.

 3. Dashan Gao, Ce Ju.
 Jun 19, 2020.
 A kind of Federated Learning Method, Equipment and Storage Based on Evolutionary Computation.
-CN111709534A. (pending)
+CN111709534A.

 4. Dashan Gao, Ce Ju.
 Jun 19, 2020.
 A kind of Federated Learning Method, Equipment and Storage Based on Evolutionary Computation.
-CN111723948A. (pending)
+CN111723948A.

 5. Dashan Gao, Ce Ju.
 Jun 19, 2020.
 A kind of Federated Learning Method, Equipment and Storage Based on Evolutionary Computation.
-CN111709535A. (pending)
+CN111709535A.

 6. Ce Ju, Dashan Gao, Ben Tan, Yang Liu.
 Jun 10, 2020.
 A kind of Data Recognition Method, Equipment and Storage.
-CN111723740A. (pending)
+CN111723740A.

 7. Dashan Gao, Ce Ju.
 Jul 30, 2020.
 A Kind of Detection Method, Equipment and Storage.
-CN111839495A. (pending)
+CN111839495A.

 8. Dashan Gao, Ce Ju.
 Aug 6, 2020.
 A Kind of Data Processing Method, Equipment and Storage.
-CN111898768A. (pending)
+CN111898768A.

 9. Ce Ju, Dashan Gao.
 Jul 31, 2020.
 A Kind of UAV Automatical Control Method, Equipment and Storage.
-CN111880568A. (pending)
+CN111880568A.

 10. Xiguang Wei, Quan Li, Ce Ju, Dashan Gao, Xiang Cao, Yang Liu and Tianjian Chen.
 Feb 10, 2020.
 A kind of Horizontal Federated Learning Optimization Method, Equipment and Storage Based on Semi-Supervised Learning.
-CN111291897A. (pending)
+CN111291897A.

 11. Xiguang Wei, Quan Li, Ce Ju, Xiang Cao, Yang Liu, Tianjian Chen and Dashan Gao.
 Feb 10, 2020.
 A Week-Supervised Machine Learning Optimization Method, Equipment, Device and Storage.
-CN111325320A. (pending)
+CN111325320A.

 12. Ce Ju and Dashan Gao.
 Feb 13, 2020.
 A Sample Clustering Method, Equipment, Device and Readable Storage.
-CN111339212A. (pending)
+CN111339212A.

 13. Ce Ju, Dashan Gao and Xiguang Wei.
 Mar 6, 2020.
 A Federated Model Parameter Determine Method, Equipment, Device and Storage.
-CN111382875A. (pending)
+CN111382875A.

 14. Dashan Gao, Ben Tan, Ce Ju, Qiang Yang.
 Nov 27, 2020.
 A Kind of Method, Equipment and Storage for the Construction of Factorization Machine for Classification Tasks.
-CN112000987A. (pending)
+CN112000987A.

 15. Dashan Gao, Ce Ju, Qiang Yang, Ben Tan, Vincent W. Zheng, Liu Yang.
 Dec 01, 2020.
 A Kind of Method, Equipment and Storage for the Construction of Factorization Machine.
-CN112016698A. (pending)
+CN112016698A.

 16. Dashan Gao, Ce Ju, Qiang Yang, Vincent W. Zheng, Ben Tan, Liu Yang.
 Nov 27, 2020.
 A Kind of Method, Equipment and Storage for the Construction of Factorization Machine for Regression Tasks.
-CN112000988A. (pending)
+CN112000988A.

 17. Dashan Gao, Ben Tan, Liu Yang, Ce Ju, Qiang Yang.
 Nov 27, 2020.
 A Kind of Method, Equipment and Storage for the Construction of Factorization Machine for Classification Tasks.
-CN111985573A. (pending)
+CN111985573A.

 18. Dashan Gao, Ce Ju, Qiang Yang, Tianjian Chen, Lixin Fan.
 Dec 29, 2020.
 A Kind of Method, Equipment and Storage for Contactor Tracing.
-CN112153575A. (pending)
+CN112153575A.

 19. Comming soon...